Generating Credentials

 ### 6. Create an API Key

 Navigate to **All > System Web Services > API Access Policies > REST API Key**.
 Click **New** and fill in a **name** for the key.
 Select the user created in step 4 as the **User**.
-Whatever this user may do in ServiceNow—per [Roles for ITSM incidents (REST API key path)](#roles-for-itsm-incidents-rest-api-key-path)—applies to traffic authenticated with that REST API key.
+Whatever this user may do in ServiceNow—per the [role-assignment tables in step 3](#ticketing-sn-token-roles)—applies to traffic authenticated with that REST API key.

 Create the key by clicking **Save**.

 The system generates the REST API key value; use the lock icon to view it and copy the contents displayed below the field.
-Store it securely—you will paste it into Synqly's **Token** field.
+Store it securely as you will need it for later steps.

 ### 7. Set the API Access Policy